 A 529 plan is a flexible savings plan designed for future higher education costs.
-Many states sponsor these tax-advantaged college savings plans which offer key incentives, including federal (and possible state) tax-free distributions when used for qualifying higher education expenses.
+Currently, all states and Washington, D.C. sponsor at least one of these tax-advantage college savings plans which may offer key incentives, including federal (and possible state) tax-free distributions when used for qualified education expenses.
+These tax-advantaged college savings plans offer key incentives, including federal (and possible state) tax-free distributions when used for qualified education expenses.
 Nonqualified withdrawals of earnings are taxed as ordinary income and may be subject to an additional 10% federal early withdrawal tax penalty.
 Your financial professional can perform an estimated college cost calculation and help you develop a savings plan.